viamrobotics/docs/docs/components/board.md

 ---

 A *board* is the signal wire hub of a robot that provides access to GPIO pins.

-If your board is capable of running `viam-server`, it can act not only as the signal wire hub for your robot, but also as the software hub.
+If your board has a computer that is capable of running `viam-server`, or is physically connected to one, it can act not only as the signal wire hub for your robot, but also as the software hub.

+Configure a board component on your robot to control and read from the other hardware components of the robot, signaling through the GPIO pins on the board as directed by a computer running `viam-server`.

-{{% figure src="../img/board/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board-computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}
+{{% figure src="../img/board/board-comp-options.png" alt="Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server." title="Two different board options: a single-board computer with GPIO pins running `viam-server` locally, or a GPIO peripheral plugged into a desktop computer's USB port, with the computer running `viam-server`." %}}

 #### What does "signal wire hub" mean?

 A robot's board component has general purpose input/output (GPIO) pins.
-Through these pins, the board can transmit [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation) and other signals to any hardware components connected to the board.
+As the name suggests, these pins can be inputs or outputs, and can be set high or low--that is, turned on or off--and thus used to signal (or read signals from) other hardware.
+Many GPIO implementations also support [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation), or can be used as more advanced signaling systems such as [I2C](#i2c), [SPI](#spi-bus), or UART/Serial.

 #### What can I use as my board?

 Generally, you should use a single-board computer with GPIO pins or a computer outfitted with a GPIO peripheral.

-Both of these options enable your board to act as both the signal wire and software hub of your robot, running `viam-server` and sending signals to the other components of the robot.
+This way, overseen by a computer running `viam-server`, the GPIO pins on your board can receive signals from and send signals to the hardware components of your robot.

 **Single-Board Computer with GPIO Pins:**